 Studies have shown that the MMSE is better at ruling out dementia than telling someone whether they have it.
 Very rarely will the exam tell someone who does not have dementia that they do have the disease (this is called a false positive and only happens about three percent of the time.
 It is more common for someone who does have dementia to achieve a score that would indicate they don’t have the disease.
 This happens more than 20 percent of the time, because people who are highly educated or only in the early stages of the disease can still score above 24 (indicating normal thinking ability) even if Alzheimer’s is present in the brain.
 Again, the MMSE should not be used alone as a tool for diagnosing dementia.

-As stated above, the Mini-Mental State Exam is best administered by a neurologist, or other healthcare professional, in a doctor’s office-like environment.
-The instructions for the test are relatively simple, however, and it only takes about 10 minutes to complete, so you could take the test yourself or administer it to your loved one.
-If you choose to do this, however, be aware that the results should not be considered definitive.
+The Mini-Mental State Exam is best administered by a neurologist, or other healthcare professional, in a doctor’s office-like environment.
+However, an online version of the MMSE / Folstein Test is relatively simple, only takes about 15 minutes to complete and can be administered by a friend or family member without special training.
+If you choose to do this, be aware that the results should not be considered definitive.

-Should you not wish to administer the MMSE using your phone or computer, there are numerous MMSEs online that can be printed and administered.
-You do not need special training to administer the test, and these online options give easy-to-understand instructions.
+Should you not wish to administer the MMSE using your phone or computer, there are numerous MMSEs online that can be printed.
+Again, you do not need special training and these printed options give easy-to-understand instructions.
 If you want to take or give the test, follow these basic guidelines and then consult a doctor:

 Step 1 – Download and print the MMSE.
 There are multiple versions online, and they all ask roughly the same questions.
 The link above contains a good version that is easy to score.

 Step 2 – Seat your loved one, the person being tested, in a quiet and well-lit room.
 Ask for attention.
 Do not set a timer.